achus-ui/mechcart/README.md

 After successfull npm install, please use ng serve command for run the project

-For taking build, use the below mentioned command ng build --prod
+For taking build, use the below mentioned command <br>
+ng build --prod